dbeniteza/PokeAPEX/README.md

 <!-- CONTRIBUTING -->
 <h2 id="contributing"> :scroll: Contributing</h2>
 Contributions to PokéAPEX are welcome!
 If you'd like to contribute to the development of the application, feel free to fork the repository, make your changes, and submit a pull request.
-Please take a look to our [contributing](./CONTRIBUTING) guidelines to ensure that your contributions align with the project's goals and coding standards.
+Please ensure that your contributions align with the project's goals and coding standards.

 <!-- LICENSE -->
 <h2 id="license"> :mortar_board: License</h2>
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code for both commercial and non-commercial purposes.
-Refer to the [LICENSE](./LICENSE) file for more information.
+Refer to the <a href="https://github.com/dbeniteza/PokeAPEX/blob/main/LICENSE">LICENSE</a> file for more information.